juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 	private int score;
 }

-// Serialize the class as a JSON array.
+// Serialize the object as a JSON array.
-// Fields must be assigned an index.
+// Members must be assigned an index.
 [JsonArray]
 public class MyClassAsArray
 {